NoahCardoza/CloudProxy/README.md

 PORT | 8191 | Change this if you already have a process running on port `8191`.
 HOST | 0.0.0.0 | This shouldn't need to be messed with but if you insist, it's here!
 CAPTCHA_SOLVER | None | This is used to select which captcha solving method it used when a captcha is encounted.
+USER_DATA_DIR_PARENT | None | This allows you to set a custom directory to save browser profiles to for future reuse.

 ## Captcha Solvers